Frequently Asked Questions

 The EU GMP guideline 3.3 issued on 19 March 2015 that that came into effect in March 2016 states that “Certification of quality systems and/or GMP held by the excipient manufacturer and the standards against which these have been granted should be considered as such certification may fulfil the requirements.”
 EXCiPACT certification fulfils these requirements.

 The European Health Authorities do not (and will not) officially recognise EXCiPACT certification in place of customer audit.
 This is because, in the EU-GMP and EMA spirit, it is the full responsibility of the Manufacturing Authorisation Holder’s Qualified Person to approve the level of Excipient quality and to ascertain it is suitable for use.

-However, after assessment of the certification and corresponding audit report, the MAH’s QP can decide to not audit the certified supplier based on the conclusion of its quality risk analysis.
+However, after assessment of the certification and corresponding audit report, the MAH’s QP can decide not to audit the certified supplier based on the conclusion of its quality risk analysis.
 If such decision is documented, it is is fully accepted by European Health inspectors.